evanrinehart/algebraic/README.md

 The linked list is a classic structure for sequential data and can be used as a stack.
 Here I also demonstrate that providing a class as one of the arguments will provide a rudimentary runtime check for that argument.
+Boolean is an ad-hoc dummy class which will match TrueClass or FalseClass.

 ```ruby
 class List < Algebraic